cjavilla-stripe/checkout-workshop/steps/04-fulfillment.md

-The scrapy startup system where Mamey and Cherry depend on the [Slack integration with Stripe](https://stripe.slack.com/apps/A0F81FNVC-stripe) to know about orders isn't scaling well.
+The scrapy startup system where Mamey and Cherry depend on the [Slack integration with Stripe](https://stripe.slack.com/apps/A0F81FNVC-stripe) to know about new orders isn't scaling well.
 Furthermore, now that customers can pick multiple flavors, fulfillment is getting chaotic.

 Also, after chatting with Chip, you learn that it would be more efficient